signaldust/bunny-jit/README.md

 To generate instructions, you call the instruction methods on `bjit::Proc`.
 When done, `Proc::opt()` will optimize and `Proc::compile()` generate code.
-Compile always does one pass of DCE, but otherwise optimization is optional.
+Compile always does a few passes of DCE, but otherwise optimization is optional.

 Most instructions take their parameters as SSA values.
 The exceptions are `lci`/`lcf` which take immediate constants and jump-labels which should be